GianlucaMaggio/typedoc-plugin-sourcefile-url/README.md

 [typedoc](https://github.com/TypeStrong/typedoc) plugin to set custom source file URL links.

+This package is based on a work of Gerard Delmàs and Ignacio Carbajo.

 typedoc prints a *Defined in* statement showing the source file and line for all definitions.
 For projects hosted on GitHub this statement will automatically link to the source file.

 This plugin allows to create links to files hosted on other platforms and sites like Bitbucket, GitLab or any custom site.
 It adds a `#L` anchor to the URL, linking to any specific line.